State of matter: Quark matter

 In regular cold matter, quarks, fundamental particles of nuclear matter, are confined by the strong force into hadrons that consist of 2–4 quarks, such as protons and neutrons.
 Quark matter or quantum chromodynamical (QCD) matter is a group of phases where the strong force is overcome and quarks are deconfined and free to move.
 Quark matter phases occur at extremely high densities or temperatures, and there are no known ways to produce them in equilibrium in the laboratory; in ordinary conditions, any quark matter formed immediately undergoes radioactive decay.

 Strange matter is a type of quark matter that is suspected to exist inside some neutron stars close to the Tolman–Oppenheimer–Volkoff limit (approximately 2–3 solar masses), although there is no direct evidence of its existence.
 In strange matter, part of the energy available manifests as strange quarks, a heavier analogue of the common down quark.
 It may be stable at lower energy states once formed, although this is not known.

 Quark–gluon plasma is a very high-temperature phase in which quarks become free and able to move independently, rather than being perpetually bound into particles, in a sea of gluons, subatomic particles that transmit the strong force that binds quarks together.
 This is analogous to the liberation of electrons from atoms in a plasma.
-This state is briefly attainable in extremely high-energy heavy ion collisions in particle accelerators, and allows scientists to observe the properties of individual quarks, and not just theorize.
-Quark–gluon plasma was discovered at CERN in 2000.
+This state is briefly attainable in extremely high-energy heavy ion collisions in particle accelerators, and allows scientists to observe the properties of individual quarks.
+Theories predicting the existence of quark–gluon plasma were developed in the late 1970s and early 1980s, and it was detected for the first time in the laboratory at CERN in the year 2000.
 Unlike plasma, which flows like a gas, interactions within QGP are strong and it flows like a liquid.

 At high densities but relatively low temperatures, quarks are theorized to form a quark liquid whose nature is presently unknown.
 It forms a distinct color-flavor locked (CFL) phase at even higher densities.
 This phase is superconductive for color charge.
 These phases may occur in neutron stars but they are presently theoretical.

 Color-glass condensate

 Color-glass condensate is a type of matter theorized to exist in atomic nuclei traveling near the speed of light.
 According to Einstein's theory of relativity, a high-energy nucleus appears length contracted, or compressed, along its direction of motion.
 As a result, the gluons inside the nucleus appear to a stationary observer as a "gluonic wall" traveling near the speed of light.
 At very high energies, the density of the gluons in this wall is seen to increase greatly.
-Unlike the quark–gluon plasma produced in the collision of such walls, the color-glass condensate describes the walls themselves, and is an intrinsic property of the particles that can only be observed under high-energy conditions such as those at RHIC and possibly at the Large Hadron Collider as well.
+Unlike the quark–gluon plasma produced in the collision of such walls, the color-glass condensate describes the walls themselves, and is an intrinsic property of the particles that can only be observed under high-energy conditions such as those at Relativistic Heavy Ion Collider (RHIC) and possibly at the Large Hadron Collider (LHC) as well.